RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

    [ Disk ] → [ Page Cache ] (1.5 GB)
              → [ Heap Vec<u8> ] (1.5 GB)
    ```
-   It loads the file on Kernel space, and then it copies it to user space.
+   This process involves loading the file into kernel space and then copying it to user space.

 2. **False Sharing Contention**
-   Modern CPUs move data in 64‑byte “cache lines.”
-If two threads touch bytes in the same line, the line bounces back and forth:
+   Modern CPUs transfer data in 64-byte "cache lines".
+If two threads access bytes within the same cache line, the line "bounces" back and forth between their respective CPU caches:
    ```
    Thread 1: reads bytes 0–63        Thread 2: writes bytes 64–127
        └─ both are in the same 64 B line ─┘
    ```
-   That “ping‑pong” invalidation costs hundreds of CPU cycles per bounce.
+   This "ping-pong" invalidation can cost hundreds of CPU cycles per bounce.

 #### mmap improvement